chris-wolf/multi_cloud_storage/README.md

     - Click `New registration`.
     - For native apps set Redirect URI to `https://login.microsoftonline.com/common/oauth2/nativeclient` .
     - Obtain your `Client ID`.
+    - On the left side go to Manage -> API permissions
+    - Click add a Permission
+    - Selected "Delegated permission"
+    - Search for the Permissions your app needs like:
+      - Files.Read, Files.ReadWrite, Files.Read.All, Files.ReadWrite.All

 ---